 Come join us as we change the world one young person at a time!

-The Nifty Seniors are a group of older Christians at North Brandon who enjoys being together.
+The Young at Heart is a group of older Christians at North Brandon who enjoy being together.
 Whether the number on any occasion is large or small, those present are glad to share their lives with others in ways that glorify Christ.

-Part of the joy of the Seniors is getting together for a meal.
+Part of the joy of Young at Heart is getting together for a meal.
 Sometimes that involves going to a favorite restaurant in Brandon or the area.
 On occasion, a brief day trip may combine the meal with a visit to an interesting tourist or historical attraction.
 Potlucks or themed meals at the church building are also a hit with the group.
-Sharing a meal, whether great or small, draws the Nifty Seniors together.
+Sharing a meal, whether great or small, draws the Young at Heart together.

-The Nifty Seniors find time to study God’s Word together either in a devotional or some special study.
+The Young at Heart find time to study God’s Word together either in a devotional or some special study.
 Understanding how the Bible applies to older members of Christ is a rewarding experience.

-Serving others who need help is another great part of being a Nifty Senior.
+Serving others who need help is another great part of being Young at Heart.
 Sometimes that service involves providing meals, clothing, and supplies for others who are elderly, or for children who are in need.
-Knowing what can happen when Christians pool their efforts to help others motivates the Seniors as they serve.
+Knowing what can happen when Christians pool their efforts to help others motivates the Young at Heart as they serve.

-If one considers himself or herself “senior” enough, the door is open to join-in with the Nifty Seniors of North Brandon.
+If one considers himself or herself “young” enough, the door is open to join-in with the Young at Heart of North Brandon!